 to one hour ahead, cover with damp paper towels, and chill.
 Serve coarse-grain mustard or chutney alongside the skewers.

-sure to become a new party favorite.
+a new party favorite.

 These bite-sized hors d'oeuvres combine a light cream cheese spread, whole grain crackers and a cranberry topping for an ideal